adeq123/Hotel-Management-System/README.md

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/nextcheck.png)

 ### To do
-The menu allows to manage the To do list from the right sight part of the application.
+The menu allows to manage the To do list from the right side part of the application.
 Here you can simply add a new task for the crew or delete one.

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/todo.png)

 ### Administration
 User is able to enter this menu only if he is logged in as an adminstrator.
 Otherwise user will be redirected to hotel status page and warned.
 If you are logged in as administrator you will see user list where you can delete or update users.
-Morver there is an axuliary menu available on the left side.
+Moreover there is an axuliary menu available on the left side.
 Here you can selected to add new user.
 After choosing you will be transfered to the form where you will have to fill in new user information.

 ![](https://github.com/adeq123/Hotel-Management-System/blob/master/Hotel-Management-System/readme_images/admin1.png)